tonystone/tracelog/README.md

     LOG_PREFIX_CS=TRACE1
     LOG_TAG_CSManager=TRACE4
 ```
-This outputs the same as the previous example with the exception of the CSManager class
+This outputs the same as the previous example with the exception of the `CSManager` class
-which is set to TRACE4 instead of using the less specific TRACE1 setting in LOG_PREFIX.
+which is set to `TRACE4` instead of using the less specific `TRACE1` setting in `LOG_PREFIX`.

 ## Configuring Xcode for logging

 In Xcode select "Edit Scheme" from the "Set the active scheme" menu at the top left.
 This will
 bring up the menu below.
-Use the instructions above to set the enviroment variables you require
+Use the instructions above to set the environment variables you require
 for your debugging session.

 <img src=Docs/Xcode-environment-setup-screenshot.png width=597 height=361 />